In our handy ExpressVPN video review, we take a look at some of their pros and cons.

 - It is less likely to be blocked by services that try to ban VPN users (although this cannot be guaranteed).

 On the flip side, Smart DNS does nothing to improve your privacy or security.

 All ExpressVPN customers gain full access to both its VPN and Smart DNS services.

-ExpressVPN Smart DNS unblocked both US Netflix and BBC iPlayer for us when performing this review.
+ExpressVPN Smart DNS unblocked Netflix and BBC iPlayer for us when we carried out this review.

 Just type http://expressobutiolem.onion into the URL bar of the Tor Browser to visit a Tor Hidden Services dark web mirror of the ExpressVPN website.
 Using a .onion address makes it more or less impossible to censor the website.

 |Number of countries||94|

 As of September 2019, ExpressVPN is very pleased to announce that it has struck a deal with HP to offer new buyers of HP laptops, including the flagship Spectre x360 13, a 30-day free trial of the service.

 ExpressVPN is particularly pleased to note that the deal includes "deep product integration", which as far as we can determine means the app is pinned to the Task Bar.